iceflying/Alfred2Workflows/README.md

     GitHubSearcher is a tool to search repositories on GitHub and show the results in Alfred.

     The information contains Repository Full Name, Main Language and Description.

+    PS: The link of GitHub search page is at the bottom of the result list.